kevlewis08/nyc_parks_check-/README.md

 ## Requirement 1: Search Functionality

 - Step 1: Implement search functionality that will allow users to find parks and related information based on criteria like location.
-- Step 2: I will
+- Step 2: Design this search page to be user friendly and make it look park related.

-## Requirement 2:
+## Requirement 2: Events Page

-- Step 1: I will
+- Step 1: Implement code to link the index.html file to another file that will contain html code to the events page.
-- Step 2: I will
+- Step 2: Find information about possible events at local NYC parks.
+- Step 3: Design the events page to be user friendly.